mhendrey/vekterdb/_sources/vekterdb.rst.txt

 VekterDB requires a minimum of two columns in the database table.
 The first is an integer based identification [0, N) that is used by the FAISS index to refer to records and serves as the primary key for the table.
-The second required column stores the vector as bytes.
+The second required column stores the vector as compressed bytes.
 Since VekterDB leverages FAISS, these vectors must be numpy arrays of type float32.
 Of course, additional columns may be specified.
 For example, you may have another column that serves as a more recognizable ID field that is a string.

 Usage
 -----